JetBrains/kotlin-web-site/pages/education/why-teach-kotlin.md

 * [Documentation](https://kotlinlang.org/docs/reference/)
 * [Playground](https://play.kotlinlang.org/)

 > Go for it!
 You will love it.
-The language is mature, the IDE support is fantastic, the documentation is great*.
+The language is mature, the IDE support is fantastic, the documentation is great.
 > {:.kto-quote__text}
 > Mariusz Nowostawski, Norwegian University of Science and Technology
 > {:.kto-quote__author}